Finding the Best Places to Retire Since 2006!

-A Quiet Seaside Town, Satellite Beach has Eight Miles of Sugar White Oceanfront Sand and a Wildlife Habitat Accessible Only by Boat
+A Laid Back Seaside Town, Satellite Beach has Eight Miles of Sugar White Oceanfront Sand and a Wildlife Habitat Accessible Only by Boat

 Satellite Beach is a barrier island town along Florida's central Atlantic coast and is bordered by the sea on the east and the Indian River on the west.
 It is also hemmed in by towns to the north and south, keeping it a quiet place that is almost entirely residential.